-Empathy is the precursor to compassion, and it’s only when we experience empathy that we can be compassionate.
+Empathy is the precursor to compassion, and its only when we experience empathy that we can be compassionate.
 Parents are integral in teaching a culture of learning to respect others' feelings and helping young children to develop empathy.

 Empathy is the precursor to compassion, and it’s only when we experience empathy that we can be compassionate.